High confidence inference on the probability an individual benefits from treatment using experimental or observational data with known propensity scores: Introduction

 as the probability that a randomly selected individual in pre-treatment covariate stratum $x$ has a treatment potential outcome that is better than the control potential outcome of a differing randomly selected individual also in stratum $x$.
 To understand treatment's effect across differing individuals overall, denote

 as the overall probability that a randomly selected individual has a treatment outcome that is better than a differing randomly selected individual's control outcome. \end{definition}

-Of crucial importance, $\theta(\delta,x)$ and $\theta(\delta)$ are not in general the same as $\eta(\delta,x)$ and $\eta(\delta)$ in Definition \ref{defn:mannU} \citep{hand1992comparing,Greenland2020-tu}.
-This is because $Y_i(1)$ and $Y_i(0)$ are in general \textit{dependent} random variables, while $Y_i(1)$ is independent of $Y_j(0)$ when $i\neq j$ under the standard Stable Unit Treatment Value Assumption (see Assumption \ref{assump:sutva}).
-Under appropriate identifiability assumptions, such as Assumption \ref{assump:strongIgno} or Assumption \ref{assump:strongCondIgno} below, $\eta(\delta,x)$ and $\eta(\delta)$ can be identified because we can generally sample from the distributions $Y_i|W_i=w,X_i=x$ and $Y_i|W_i=w$ for $w=0,1$.
+Of crucial importance, $\prc{Y_i(1)-Y_i(0)>\delta}{X_i}$ and $\theta(\delta)$ are not in general the same as $\eta(\delta,x)$ and $\eta(\delta)$ in Definition \ref{defn:mannU} \citep{hand1992comparing,fayMannU2018,Greenland2020-tu}.
+This is because $Y_i(1)$ and $Y_i(0)$ are in general {dependent} random variables, while $Y_i(1)$ is independent of $Y_j(0)$ when $i\neq j$ under the standard Stable Unit Treatment Value Assumption (Assumption \ref{assump:sutva}).
+Under appropriate identifiability assumptions, such as Assumption \ref{assump:strongCondIgno} below, $\eta(\delta,x)$ and $\eta(\delta)$ can be identified because we can generally sample from the conditional distribution of $Y_i$ given $(W_i,X_i)=(w,x)$ and the conditional distribution of $Y_i$ given $W_i=w$ $(w=0,1)$.
 It is impossible to sample from the joint distributions of $(Y_i(0),Y_i(1))$ marginally or given $X_i=x$, because an individual cannot be in both the treatment group and the control group simultaneously.
-So we cannot generally identify $\theta(\delta,x)$ nor $\theta(\delta)$.
+So we cannot generally identify $\pibt$.
 Not even if we are able to perfectly match individuals in opposite treatment groups based on pre-treatment covariates.
+This is what is known as the fundamental problem of causal inference.

-The goal nonetheless is to reason about $\theta(\delta,x)$ and $\theta(\delta)$ through estimated bounds on these quantities.
-Building from the work of \citet{fanSooPark2010}, our focus is on deriving closed-form, non-asymptotic margin of errors on these estimated bounds for an overall confidence band on PIBT of the form: PIBT is contained between
+The goal nonetheless is to reason about $\pibt$ through estimators for bounds on this quantity.
+Our focus is on deriving closed-form, non-asymptotic margins of error $(\varepsilon)$ on the bound estimators for an overall confidence band on $\pibt$ of the form: with a desired frequentist confidence level, $\pibt$ is contained between